 7. Customer Access to eSpatial System

-7.5 Third Party Services.
-The Customer acknowledges that the Services may include the content and services of third parties including without limitation Google Maps, Amazon Web Server, Open Street Maps, or Bing Maps and that the Customer’s use of all such third party content and services is subject to the Third Party Terms.
+The Customer acknowledges that the Services include the content and services of third parties including without limitation Microsoft Azure Maps and SSI, and that the Customer’s use of all such third party content and services is subject to the Third Party Terms.
 By entering into this Agreement and using the Services, the Customer confirms that it understands and accepts all relevant Third Party Terms.
 If the Customer at any time experiences any difficulty in obtaining a copy of or in linking to or understanding any of the relevant Third Party Terms, the Customer shall contact eSpatial’s Help Desk for assistance, the contact details for which are set out in Schedule 1 (Service Level Agreement).
-Notwithstanding the generality foregoing, the Customer’s attention is in particular drawn to the terms of section 10.12 of the Google Maps APIs Terms of Service which provides that the Customer must not use geocodes obtained through the Google Maps APIs except in conjunction with a Google map.
 The Customer acknowledges that third party content and services may be withdrawn from the Services without notice in the event that eSpatial’s arrangements with relevant third parties are terminated.

 8. Fees and Charges

-8.1 Subscription Fees.
 Unless otherwise expressly stated on an Order Form, Customer will pay a Subscription Fee for a Paid Account annually in advance.
 Subscription Fees may be varied from time to time by eSpatial giving to the Customer at least 30 days’ prior written notice.
-Such variation shall take effect upon expiry of the notice period unless the Customer elects to terminate this Agreement in accordance with the provisions of Section 14.
-Should there be a conflict between this Master Subscription Agreement and an Order Form, the terms outlined by the Order Form take precedence.
+Such variation shall take effect upon expiry of the notice period unless the Customer elects to terminate this Agreement in accordance with the provisions of Section 15.
+All Subscription Fees are non-refundable.
+Should there be a conflict between this Agreement and an Order Form, the terms outlined by the Order Form take precedence.

-8.2 Payment.
 Unless payment has been arranged by credit card or other means accepted by eSpatial, Subscription Fees are invoiced starting on date(s) specified in the Order Form.
-Invoices are payable on receipt of the invoice date.
+Invoices are payable on receipt of the invoice.
 All prices are stated and payable in the currency specified on the Order Form.